spier/yql_worldbank/README.md

 		SELECT * FROM worldbank.indicators(0,100) WHERE source_id="1"

-* No longer supported by the WB API:
+* NOTE: No longer supported by the World Bank API:

-		SELECT * FROM worldbank.indicators WHERE country="GH"
+		SELECT * FROM worldbank.indicators WHERE country_id_="GH"

 ## worldbank.data